Culinary Arts - Le Bouveret Campus

 The Kitchen Experience

 Our experienced and decorated chef instructors teach culinary demonstrations in front of the class to explain each technique.
 Students then practice the techniques learned during the demonstration with chef guidance every step of the way.
 While a kitchen is a disciplined environment, the teaching style remains approachable and light-hearted.

-Students who enrol and complete at least 2 consecutive terms qualify for a paid full-time internship in Switzerland.
-For those students, language courses will become a mandatory part of the programme in preparation for internship placement.
+Students who enrol and complete at least 2 consecutive terms qualify for a paid full-time internship in Switzerland or abroad.
+For those students completing an internship in Switzerland, language courses may become a mandatory part of the programme in preparation for the placement.

 *Minimum gross monthly salary in Switzerland: CHF 2,212.-